-The person commits drug-related criminal activity or violent criminal activity; or The person currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+The person commits drug-related criminal activity or violent criminal activity; or

+The person currently owes rent or other amounts to the FCHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.

-The PHA will notify the family of its decision in writing within 10 business days of receiving a request for a live-in aide, including all required documentation related to the request.
+Within 10 business days of receiving a request for a live-in aide, including all required documentation related to the request, the FCHA will notify the family of its decision in writing.